 1928 was also the year that the first typeface Thannhaeuser designed was released.
 The D. Stempel AG foundry in Frankfurt published it.
 However, most of his pre-war typefaces came out through Schelter & Giesecke, a giant Leipzig-based typefoundry whose history stretched back to 1819.
 According to a short Thannhaeuser biography written by the type designer Andreas Seidel, Liberta grew out of an unreleased type design called Europa-Antiqua.
 Thannhaeuser had drawn Europa-Antiqua for the German branch of Mergenthaler Linotype in Berlin, which was to produce matrices of its text sizes for the Linotype machine.
 Schelter & Giesecke was to cast foundry-type versions of its text sizes and its display sizes.
 Thannhaeuser settled in occupied Germany’s Soviet zone after the Second World War and became Typoart’s artistic director in 1951.
 VEB Typoart Dresden was an amalgamation of Schelter & Giesecke and the Schriftguss foundry in Dresden.
 The communist authorities had nationalized both.

 Because East German printers could not afford to regularly import matrices for their Linotype and Intertype machines from Western Europe, Typoart reverse-engineered the production of linecasting matrices.
 Liberta was published both as typesetting-machine matrices and as fonts for hand setting.
-Linecasting machines had no support for kerning, which explains why Liberta’s was so narrow (Hagmann retained the narrow in Kopius).
+Linecasting machines had no support for kerning, which explains why Liberta’s f was so narrow (Hagmann retained the narrow f in Kopius).

 Between 1956 and 1960, the Liberta family grew to have six fonts.
 That might sound like a small number – and it is much less than what Sibylle Hagmann provides in Kopius and Kopius Condensed – but it was a respectable number of weights and styles for the late 1950s.
 Kopius and Liberta have many differences.
 For instance, Liberta’s serifs are rounder than Kopius’, and Kopius’ vertical stems have a writing-influenced movement in them, which Liberta lacks.
 Looking at Liberta now, it is hard to imagine setting newspaper text with it, but that was its intended medium.
 Today, it is easiest to imagine Kopius being used in editorial design, especially for magazines.
 But Kopius is a typeface that also works well in books.